Build Header Config

 -

-mill-version: this must be unquoted in the first line of the build header, and specifies the version of Mill used in this project.
+mill-version: if provided, this must be unquoted in the first line of the build header, and specifies the version of Mill used in this project.
+If not provided, Mill will launch using the version of your

 mill-opts: flags to pass to Mill by default, useful for flags that you want everyone to use so they don’t need to always remember to type them at the command line